 The source of the weather information needs to be counted on to reliably and accurately provide the latest in severe weather updates in the most timely manner.
 And in spite of the multitude of communication sources available today, experience has shown the most reliable outlets for such information are local.

 At NewsChannel 7 we have always worked to provide such timely and relevant weather information, and we continue to seek new and innovative ways to make the information available.
-Our suite of products includes (in addition to the traditional WSAW-TV), the 24/7 Digital Weather Channel, our WebChannel (www.wsaw.com/weather) including the very popular My Local Titan Radar, Facebook and Twitter, and our 7 to Go cellular service.
-The TITAN weather system in our Weather Lab is the most advanced weather information system available in television.
+Our suite of products includes (in addition to the traditional WSAW-TV), the 24/7 Digital Weather Channel, our WebChannel (www.wsaw.com/weather) including the very popular My Local SkyWarn suite of products and the WSAW Interactive Radar, Facebook and Twitter, and our 7 to Go cellular service.
 Our meteorologists on staff are trained to ensure the best around-the-clock weather coverage in this area.